danfitz/onlineCourses/ai/supervisedMachineLearning/01-introduction-to-machine-learning.md

 ![](assets/local-minimum-convergence.png)

 Thus, the re-assignment $w = w - \alpha \cdot 0$ doesn't change $w$ at all.
 In other words, further gradient descent steps do nothing once you've reached a local minimum.

+> Thankfully, this limitation isn't a problem for the squared error cost function, as it is a _convex function_.
+That just means its global minimum is the only local minimum, so the gradient descent algorithm will always converge on the global minimum.

 ### More on the learning rate